hashicorp/terraform-provider-aws/website/docs/r/sagemaker_model.html.markdown

 * `container_hostname` - (Optional) The DNS host name for the container.
 * `environment` - (Optional) Environment variables for the Docker container.
    A list of key value pairs.
 * `image_config` - (Optional) Specifies whether the model container is in Amazon ECR or a private Docker registry accessible from your Amazon Virtual Private Cloud (VPC).
-For more information see [Using a Private Docker Registry for Real-Time Inference Containers](https://docs.aws.amazon.com/sagemaker/latest/dg/your-algorithms-containers-inference-private.html). see [Image Config](#image-config).
+For more information see [Using a Private Docker Registry for Real-Time Inference Containers](https://docs.aws.amazon.com/sagemaker/latest/dg/your-algorithms-containers-inference-private.html).
+Also see [Image Config](#image-config).
+* `multi_model_config` - (Optional) Specifies optional configuration for the multi-model endpoint.
+For more information see [Create a Multi-Model Endpoint](https://docs.aws.amazon.com/sagemaker/latest/dg/create-multi-model-endpoint.html).
+Also see [Multi model config](#multi-model-config).

 ### Image Config

 * `repository_access_mode` - (Required) Specifies whether the model container is in Amazon ECR or a private Docker registry accessible from your Amazon Virtual Private Cloud (VPC).
 Allowed values are: `Platform` and `Vpc`.

+### Multi model Config

+* `model_cache_setting` - (Required) Specifies whether the multi-model endpoint is configured to cache Docker images.
+Allowed values are: `Enabled` (default) and `Disabled`.

 ## Attributes Reference